-Socio-economic factors play a significant role in educational outcomes (45) with pupils from a migrant background achieving in general worse results than non-migrants.(46) While multilingualism represents а strength of Luxembourg's school system, it can also constitute a barrier for pupils not having one of the three national languages as a mother tongue. $(^{47})$ Moreover, new data have shown that multilingualism is not the only cause for the weaknesses of Luxembourg's education system.(48) National statistics show that the percentage of early school-leavers is relatively high among the migrant population, when, on aggregate, Luxembourg scores well in this area.49 Putting pupils into vocational streams at an early stage also accentuates the educational gap caused by differences in socio-economic status.50 publications/regards/2013/PDF-04-2013.pdf
+Socio-economic factors play a significant role in educational outcomes (45) with pupils from a migrant background achieving in general worse results than non-migrants.(46) While multilingualism represents a strength Luxembourg's school system, it can also constitute a barrier for pupils not having one of the three national languages as a mother tongue.(47) Moreover, new data have shown multilingualism is not the only cause for the weaknesses of Luxembourg's education system.(48) National statistics show that the percentage of early school-leavers is relatively high among the migrant population, when, on aggregate, Luxembourg scores well in this area.
+(49) Putting pupils into vocational streams at an early stage also accentuates the educational gap caused by differences in socio-economic status.
+(50)